Apsulov: End of Gods

 Crashday Redline Edition

-Crashday: Redline Edition might look a little dusty compared to some of the other titles currently on the market, but it still offers a fast paced and adrenaline fueled experience for racing fans.
+Crashday: Redline Edition might look a little dusty compared to some of its contemporaries, but it still offers a fast-paced, adrenaline-fueled experience for racing fans.
 This re-release of the 2006 original packs a whole host of new features and improvements, which is sure to please fans.
 In addition to a plethora of content, this Redline Edition also has full Steam Workshop support, which has already paid off in the form of hundreds of new mods for the game.
-Whether you have fond memories of the original or simply want a racing game that offers speed, destruction and stunts, Crashday: Redline Edition deserves a closer look.
-Gameplay: Tons of different modes and the ability to get on the track without having to waste hours tweaking your ride.
-Graphics: An improvement over the original, but not quite up to the high standard of modern games.
+Whether you have fond memories of the original or simply want a racing game that offers speed, destruction, and stunts, Crashday: Redline Edition deserves a closer look.
+Gameplay: The game offers many different modes and allows you to get on the track without having to waste hours tweaking your ride.
+Graphics: The visuals are an improvement over the original but were not cutting edge for the time.
 Sound: The soundtrack is a mix of old and new, but the sound effects could have been better.

 Leave a comment